dragsbruh/grall/readme.md

 > \- _Grall, trained on Frankenstein_

 ## installation

+currently windows support is not tested and is not a priority. this may simply not work on windows

 if there are [releases](https://github.com/dragsbruh/grall/releases) available, download the binaries for your os from there. otherwise you can [compile from source](#compiling-from-source).